Canvas Training Opportunities

 In order for you to get the most out of these two fundamentals webinars, you will need to have access to a Canvas Course Shell before the Part 1 Webinar.
 You can register for one by going to the Canvas Website and following the directions posted there.

-To view the training course, without participating in a live interactive Webinar, please use the links below.
+To view specific training course areas, without participating in a live interactive Webinar, please use the links below.